Full Sail Partners Blog | Amanda Roussel

 We all have various times of the year that are busier than others.
 Upgrading to Deltek Vantagepoint isn’t necessarily hard.
 However, readying your firm for the upgrade does take time, important conversations need to take place, and impactful decisions have to be made.

 The upgrade is ultimately a project that stakeholders must spend time on and converse about process improvements.
 Consider the timeframe of year-end processes.
-End of year processes can consume finance teams for weeks, or even months.
-Therefore, choosing a time where the finance team has some schedule flexibility is very important.
+End-of-year processes can consume finance teams for weeks, or even months.
+Therefore, choosing a time when the finance team has some schedule flexibility is very important.
 For some firms, this may affect the timing in the first quarter as well.

 Additionally, marketing and project management teams rely heavily on the system as they use CRM and Resource Planning.
 As processes are tweaked and reestablished, also think about end-user training.
 How will you train power users and end-users?
 Would that be in your preview environment or after going live in Vantagepoint?
 The answers to these questions vary from firm to firm.
 However, one trend noticed is that many firms are committing resources and time to education and training as they go through the upgrade process.
 This is all in an effort to equip their teams with the latest technology as they manage and deliver projects.